-Once a month the Middlers (5th-7th grade) meet for an after church for an outing or an activity at the church.
-Youth gather for lunch together before taking part in activities like bowling, putting together care packages for our elderly or college students, scavenger hunts or a variety of other creative activities inside and outside the church building.
+On the first Sunday of every month, the Middlers (5th-7th grade) meet after church for an outing or an activity at the church.
+Middlers join the congregation for the monthly Life Together potluck lunch after worship before taking part in activities like bowling, putting together care packages for our elderly or college students, scavenger hunts or a variety of other creative activities inside and outside the church building.

 Nothing helps one feel young quite like being around the younger.
 We are always looking for volunteers to prepare dinners (teenagers eat a lot!) or just hang out with us.
-Contact Bear Redmon (firstname.lastname@example.org) if you’d like to help.
+Contact youth assistant, Emma Moore if you’d like to help.